ramnathv/corise-r-for-ds/notes/week-02/01-aggregating-data/01-aggregating-data.md

 Let us now `ungroup()` the data, `filter()` for names with more than 50,000 births and `arrange()` them in descending order of births, so we can see how some names have a lion’s share of births happening in a few years.
-For example, 40% of all Luna’s were born in the years 2019, 2020, and 2021
+For example, 40% of all Lunas were born in the years 2019, 2020, and 2021

 ``` r